FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 - **What it is:** The biopsychosocial model is a way of looking at how the body and brain, thoughts and emotions, and a person’s life and surroundings may affect their health and recovery.
 - **What it isn’t**: It does not mean that FND is caused by thoughts, stress, trauma or mental illness.
 It does not replace a positive neurological diagnosis, and all three areas do not have to affect every person.

-> Up to 1 out of 5 people suffering with FND will end their life in suicide.
+> Up to 1 out of 5 people suffering with Functional Seizures will end their life in suicide.

 The biopsychosocial model is a way of guiding individual support by looking at all the factors that influence the person's symptoms: psychological support when appropriate and assistance with education and employment are two examples.
 Here are some of the common comorbidities in relation to the 'biological' and 'psychological' aspects and many of the common problems facing sufferers of FND.